New towns movement

-The New Towns movement refers to towns that were built in the United Kingdom after World War II and the associated social movement to advocate for their construction.
-These towns were planned, developed, and built with two main intentions: to remedy overcrowding and congestion in some instances, and to organize scattered ad hoc settlements in others.
-The bigger purpose of this development was to decongest larger industrialised cities, and to rehouse people in freshly built, fully planned towns that were completely self-sufficient for the community.
+While purpose-built towns and cities have many precedents in antiquity, beginning with the 195 BC iteration of Chang'an, the New Towns movement refers to an ideologically-driven social campaign.
+The best-known and possibly most influential of these was a government-driven building and development program which took place in two tranches in the United Kingdom after World War II.
+Towns were planned and built with two main intentions: to remedy overcrowding and congestion, and to organize scattered ad hoc settlements.
+An additional purpose was to rehouse people in freshly built, fully planned towns that were completely self-sufficient for the community.
+Ideological aspects of environmental determinism predominated in this last purpose.